Documentation Index

 1. A front-end module triggers an SSE module.

-2. The SSE module determines the userId from the authenticated session server-side—it does not accept userId as an input from the front end.
+2. The SSE module determines the userId from the authenticated session server-side—the module does not accept userId as an input from the front end.

 3. The SSE module calls /referstring with server-determined parameters.